-- C = Chain command

-- S = SLI

-- K = Skip

-- D = Chain data

-- I = Indirect addressing
+- D = Chain data - I = Indirect addressing

 - If the data set resides on a VIO device or if the user's buffer is in a V=R address space, the address field contains the virtual-storage buffer address and no IDA flag is set.
-Otherwise, the address field contains the address of an IDA list and the IDA flag is set. - 2 The seek head command is part of the channel program if the DEB extent file mask permits head seeks (although it has no effect in this case), the record doesn't overflow to another track.
-Otherwise, the seek head command is replaced with a NOP command. - 3 The SAMCNTS field is the same one used by the first segment's Write CCW (CCW1). - 4 The sector value is placed in the first byte of the CCW's count field.
+Otherwise, the address field contains the address of an IDA list and the IDA flag is set. - The seek head command is part of the channel program if the DEB extent file mask permits head seeks (although it has no effect in this case), the record doesn't overflow to another track.
+Otherwise, the seek head command is replaced with a NOP command. - The SAMCNTS field is the same one used by the first segment's Write CCW (CCW1). - The sector value is placed in the first byte of the CCW's count field.
 The sector value is the SAMSECT value if the first overflow record is written by this channel program.
 Otherwise, the sector value is 0.